 You can use the TSLint code verification tool from inside GoLand and check your TypeScript code for most common mistakes without running the application.
 When the tool is activated, it lints all the opened TypeScript files and marks the detected problems.

 Activating and configuring TSLint in GoLand

-- Specify the location of the Node.js executable file and the path to the TSLint package.
+Specify the Node.js interpreter to use and the path to the TSLint package.

-- To have GoLand look for a tslint.json, tslint.yaml, or tslint.yml file, choose the Automatic search option.
-If the search fails, the default embedded configuration file will be used.
+To have GoLand look for a tslint.json, tslint.yaml, or tslint.yml file, choose the Automatic search option.

 Importing code style from a TSLint configuration file